jonstout/ogo/README.md

   Receive()
 }
 ```
 Use the `InitApplication` to recieve command line arguments.
-The `GetName` function should return a string that will be used to identify your application.
+The `Name` function should return a string that will be used to identify your application.
 Use the `Receive` function to listen on any channels that you have subscribed to.

 ## Registering your Application
 In order for your application to recieve OpenFlow messages from connected switches it must be registered with Ogo.